 Bukit Bintang is a bustling destination for a night trip in Yogyakarta.
 While the original name is Hargo Dumilah, people still love to call it Bukit Bintang.
 Then again it fits so well with the spectacular night landscape.
 The spark of city lights beneath the hill.

-To begin with, besides the sparkling night view, there’s a line of café and restaurants in here.
-It all offers the same night scene and tasty local dish.
+To begin with, besides the sparkling night view, there’s a line of café and restaurants here.
+It all offers the same night scene and tasty local dishes.

 Bukit Bintang Opening Hours